lewisandclark/push/README.md

 ## Usage

-Once you have everything installed and have created your first API client, you will then be able to use the following three `/live/` REST urls to be able to subscribe web applications to content CRUD (creates, updates, deletes).
+Once you have everything installed and have created your first API client, you will then be able to use the following usage guide to manage LiveWhale Push notifications.

+### Subscriptions

+Web applications may use the three `/live/` REST urls to be able to manage their content subscriptions.